wbishopJanelia/janelia_core/README.md

 The dylib file will by default be in the build/lib directory in the top level folder of the pyklb repository.
 The .so file will be in the site-packages folder of the conda environment (e.g., /anaconda3/envs/janelia_core/lib/python3.6/site-packages/pyklb.cpython-36m-darwin.so).

+### On Windows:

+1) Create a conda environment by running this command: conda create -n janelia_core python=3.6

+2) Activate the conda environment by running this command source activate janelia_core

+3) In the directory containing setup.py run the command from the terminal: python setup.py develop

+4) Install jupyter notebook by running this command conda install jupyter

+5) Install python-graphviz with the command: conda install python-graphviz